Rock climbing in Haute-Savoie: 5 unmissable sporting events of summer 2026

 Convenient for fans Combloux is about a 40-minute drive from the hotel.
 Jeu de Paume, via the N205.
 For cyclists scouting before the race, the Bossons sector and the Houches road offer remarkable training climbs.

-If you're coming to take advantage of your stay to ride yourself, check out our complete guide to... cycling & mountain biking routes around Chamonix, from the Grands Balcons Sud to the crossing of the Aiguillette des Houches.
+If you are coming to enjoy your stay and ride yourself, check out our complete guide to cycling & mountain biking routes around Chamonix , from the Grands Balcons Sud to the crossing of the Aiguillette des Houches.

 3. Mont-Blanc Marathon: 42 km in the heart of the Aiguilles Rouges (late June)